 Paseo Padre Parkway Safe and Complete Street

-The City of Fremont is considering a traffic safety project along Paseo Padre Parkway between Driscoll Road and Washington Boulevard.
-Between 2013 and 2018, this section of roadway experienced three major traffic crashes, including two crashes resulting in a severe injury and one crash resulting in a fatality.
+The City of Fremont plans to implement a traffic safety project along Paseo Padre Parkway between Driscoll Road and Washington Boulevard.
+Originally the project was scheduled for implementation in 2019, but it was deferred until after the completion of the I-680 Northbound Express Lane and BART to Berryessa Extension projects, which provide congestion relief in the I-680 corridor.
+The proposed project will address a history of speeding and major traffic crashes in the corridor.
+Between 2013 to 2020 experienced three major traffic crashes, including two crashes resulting in a severe injury and one crash resulting in a fatality.
 Of these crashes, two involved unsafe speed and one involved a vehicle attempting to turn onto Paseo Padre Parkway that hit a bicyclist.

 The proposed project would include the following elements to transform Paseo Padre Parkway into a safe and complete street: